Malvid/Malvid/README.md

 ## Get started

-Malvid can be integrated into your project in two ways: Using the CLI *or* using the API.
+Malvid can be integrated into your project in two ways: Using the CLI *or* using the API of Malvid.
+Check out our guide for more information.
+[Get started with Malvid &#187;](docs/Get%20started.md)

 ## Introduction